 Installing hot water systems – solar, electric, or gas

 Installing taps, showers, bathroom fittings, and toilets

 Installing septic tanks and water tanks

 Advising on home heating and installing heat pumps

 Working with other professional trades companies

 For servicing, installing or advising on what to buy, Adams is your go-to commercial plumbing expert.
-From food outlets to office buildings and any commercial situation in between, Adams is renowned region-wide for its ability to handle industrial-sized projects.
+Adams is renowned region-wide for its ability to handle industrial-sized projects, from food outlets to office buildings and any commercial situation.

 For a plumbing quote, call Michael Brown 03 477 0077

 What Do I do if I have a burst pipe?